johnshermanhoyt/johnshermanhoyt/README.md

-Sup?

-I believe design is an integral part of what it means to be human.
+## I believe design is an integral part of what it means to be human.

 ### \m/